-Our curriculum is designed with five goals in mind:
+Our curriculum is designed with three goals in mind:

 - 1) To provide a carefully structured and knowledge-rich academic curriculum which is built around helping pupils to access wide ranging knowledge stored in their long term memory.
-We build our curriculum around powerful and culturally useful knowledge which changes pupils' perceptions and their understanding, as well as developing their values.
-We will ensure that pupils develop frameworks for gaining new knowledge which is embedded and retrieved easily, so that they can progress to expert outcomes and deepen their understanding. - 2) To give pupils appropriate experiences to develop as caring, thoughtful and responsible citizens. - 3) To provide a rich 'cultural capital' in the knowledge of the world which prepares pupils for life in modern Britain.
-Through this, we develop the breadth of pupils" vocabulary so that they can express themselves maturely. - 4) To be appealing and relevant to all children, providing a sense of belonging and an acknowledgement of the rich origins of modern society and its multi-ethnic routes-by origin we are all immigrants. - 5) To develop an awareness of diversity as a breadth of experiences from individual to local to a global context that relate to ethnicity, class, gender and culture .To know about the contributions different societies, communities and individuals have made to human understanding and history.
+We build our curriculum around powerful and culturally useful knowledge, which changes pupils' perceptions and their understanding, as well as developing their values.
+We will ensure that pupils develop frameworks for gaining new knowledge which is embedded and retrieved easily, so that they can progress to expert outcomes and deepen their understanding. - 2) To give pupils appropriate experiences to develop as appreciative, respectful and responsible citizens by teaching and upholding our school values. - 3) To provide a rich 'cultural capital' in the knowledge of the world which prepares pupils for life in modern Britain and in global readiness as a citizen of the world.
+Through this, we develop the breadth of pupils" vocabulary so that they can express themselves maturely.

 We teach the national curriculum and our intentions for each subject area are defined by the purpose and aims of study of the national curriculum.
-The most important subject content is defined in our medium term plans through 'threshold concepts' which organise new knowledge systematically and ensure a logical progression to pupils' knowledge and understanding.
+The most important subject content is defined in our medium term plans through 'threshold concepts', which organise new knowledge systematically and ensure a logical progression to pupils' knowledge and understanding.
 We have defined end points through expected standards or milestones in learning by the end of each academic year, or in some subjects by the end of Year 2, Year 4 or Year 6.
-These milestones also assess the depth of understanding of the threshold concepts.
+End of unit POP (Proof of Progress) tasks also assess the depth and breadth of understanding of the threshold concepts.

 We prioritise reading across the curriculum by making sure that across all subjects pupils read texts which help them to broaden their vocabulary and deepen their understanding of the subject matter.
-We consider the ability to read with meaning as a basic and fundamental tool to ensure pupils' progress and to closing advantage gaps.
+We consider the ability to read with fluency and meaning as a basic and fundamental tool to ensure pupils' progress and to closing advantage gaps.
+Some children benefit from pre-teaching: non-fiction reading interventions to help them gain subject specific knowledge and vocabulary, helping them keep up with learning in class.

 We have prioritised drivers to our curriculum breadth that shape our learning experiences, bring about the aims and values of our school, and to respond to the particular needs of our community.
+Assemblies, trips and visitors are carefully tracked to ensure a wide breadth of opportunities are planned across the school year.
 These are: